Asset Protection Using an Irrevocable Trust?

 This is now officially QUESTION #1 coming in from visitors to my website!
 Apparently the new word on the street is that if you are in trouble and want to protect your assets, just give them all away!
 And better yet, give them away in this incredible vehicle called an Irrevocable Trust, which allows you to still have some control over what gets done with those assets and how.

 And I must admit that this sounds like a great plan.
 I mean why not, especially if the objects of my generosity are my very own children or other close family members.
 On top of that, this type of protection can cost as little as FREE if you just transfer the assets outright.
-Even if you do want to have some control and use an Irrevocable Trust, since it is a simple domestic trust the cost can run anywhere from $2,500 – $7,500 (pretty reasonable when you are talking about asset protection).
+Even if you do want to have some control and use an Irrevocable Trust, since it is a simple domestic trust the cost can often run anywhere from $2,500 – $7,500 (pretty reasonable when you are talking about asset protection).

 This does sound pretty good, so is there a catch?
 The answer is YES, there is a big catch.
 Consider the following: